 The schools safeguarding procedures are robust and highly effective, linking with other professionals as needed to best support a child in need.
 Early intervention is seen as key.
 Please see below for further details regarding safeguarding at Barnwell.

-The school Safeguarding Policy can be found here
+The school Child Protection Policy can be found here

 The school’s Designated Safeguarding Lead is Rebecca Latta (email@example.com)